Soekarno–Hatta International Airport

+For 2024, Soetta was the second busiest airports (by passenger seats numbers) in South-East Asia by OAG with 39,327,770 seats, behind Singapore's Changi with 41,530,309 seats.

+The airport handled 348,088 aircraft movements in 2023.

 History

+Soetta airport commenced domestic operations on 1 May 1985 replacing the old over-capacity Kemayoran Airport.
+The airport was expanded in 1991 to replace Halim Perdanakusuma International Airport for international flights, which still serves domestic charter, VIP, private flights, and re-opened as a second commercial airport for domestic flights to relieve pressure over Soekarno-Hatta airport that is currently running overcapacity.

+To reduce congestion and to achieve a target to handle 100 flights per hour, a third runway opened in August 2019 and a fourth terminal was planned to be in operation by 2025.

+The airport was planned to serve 100 million passengers annually by 2025 after completion of development work.
+However on 4 November 2024, the construction of the fourth terminal was cancelled by Eric Tohir the then minister of state-owned enterprises, due to lower-than-projected passenger numbers and lower aircraft traffic movement.

-Used between 1928 and 1985, Kemayoran Airfield was considered inadequate for further expansion because it was too close to the major Halim Perdanakusuma military airport.
+Until 1985, Jakarta's first airport, Kemayoran Airport, was the main airport for the city and was eventually considered inadequate for further expansion because it was too close to the major Halim Perdanakusuma airport.
 The civil airspace in the area became increasingly restricted, while air traffic increased rapidly, posing problems for international air traffic.
 In 1969, a senior communication officers meeting in Bangkok expressed these concerns.

 In the early 1970s, with the help of USAID, eight potential locations were analyzed for a new international airport, namely Kemayoran, Malaka, Babakan, Jonggol, Halim, Curug, South Tangerang and North Tangerang.
 Finally, the North Tangerang site was chosen; it was also noted that Jonggol could be used as an alternative airfield.
 Meanwhile, as an interim step, the Indonesian government upgraded the Halim Perdanakusuma airfield for use for passenger services.
 The old Kemayoran site was closed in 1985, and the land was later used for commercial and housing purposes.

 Between 1974 and 1975, a Canadian consortium, consisting of Aviation Planning Services Ltd., ACRESS International Ltd., and Searle Wilbee Rowland (SWR), won a bid for the new airport feasibility project.
-The feasibility study started on 20 February 1974, with a total cost of 1 million Canadian dollars.
+The feasibility study started on 20 February 1974, costing 1 million Canadian dollars.
 The one-year project proceeded with an Indonesian partner represented by PT Konavi.
-By the end of March 1975, the study revealed a plan to build three inline runways, three international terminal buildings, three domestic buildings, and one building for Hajj flights.
-Three stores for the domestic terminals would be built between 1975 and 1981 at a cost of US$465 million and one domestic terminal including an apron from 1982 to 1985 at a cost of US$126 million.
+By the end of March 1975, the study revealed a plan to build three inline runways, three international terminal buildings, three domestic buildings, and one for Hajj flights.
+Three stores for the domestic terminals would be built between 1975 and 1981 at a cost of US$465 million and one domestic terminals including an apron from 1982 to 1985 for US$126 million.
 A new terminal project, named the Jakarta International Airport Cengkareng, began.